datanav/docs/system/motimate.rst

     **CatalystOne**

     Comprehensive HCM software suite, supporting all HR functions.
-Modul-based design and configured, making all soulutions combinable and able to meet all uniqe requierments.
+Module-based design and configured, making all solutions combinable and able to meet all unique requirements.
     .. link-button:: system/catalyst-one
+        :type: ref
+        :text: Read more
+        :classes: read-more
+    ---
+    **Freshteam**

+    Freshteam is a HR software that helps you handle recruiting, onboarding, time off and employee information in one place.
+    .. link-button:: system/freshteam
         :type: ref
         :text: Read more
         :classes: read-more